-When I was introduced to The Scottish Play, also known as Macbeth to those not of a superstitious disposition, in an English class when I was 13 the story was simplified in a way that has foreshadowed my view of every adaptation I see.
-I was taught that when Macbeth’s mad obsession with power increases, Lady Macbeth’s earlier obsession with him gaining power (when he was disinterested) decreases and she falls victim to a different, more fatal, kind of madness.
+When I was introduced to The Scottish Play (also known as Macbeth to those not of a superstitious disposition) during high school, the story was simplified in a way that has foreshadowed my view of every adaptation I see.
+In the easiest terms for children to understand, I was taught that when Macbeth’s mad obsession with power increases, Lady Macbeth’s earlier obsession with him gaining power (when he was disinterested) decreases and she falls victim to a different, more fatal, kind of madness.
 Macbeth and Lady Macbeth have character arcs driving in opposite directions, a simple but effective narrative trick that has ensured it is one of Shakespeare’s most beloved (and frequently adapted) plays.

 This is a rare Shakespeare adaptation not characterised on the strengths of the performances, but rather the moody atmosphere the director creates.
-Michael Fassbender is naturally amazing in the lead role, but without even watching the film you know that he will give a passionate performance.
-Yet a lot of the emotional heft is lost behind the visuals, leaving great performances of narratively significant characters stranded amidst the scenery, fighting to be included in a story they have always been sufficient factors of.
+Michael Fassbender is naturally amazing in the lead role, but a lot of the emotional heft is lost behind the visuals, leaving great performances of narratively significant characters stranded amidst the scenery, fighting to be included in a story they have always been sufficient factors of.
 Macbeth does signal Justin Kurzel as a visionary director to watch, it just feels like he’s made this film too early in his career; he outdoes himself trying to forge a unique visual style, assuming that the already well-established narrative will translate to his film seamlessly.
 Very few Shakespeare adaptations can lay claim to being style over substance, which at least ensures Macbeth is unique.
-But when you have style like this, complaining about a lack of substance is futile- I was still left breathless at times and am left anticipating Kurzel’s next film, an adaptation of the video game Assassin’s Creed, with Fassbender and Cotillard returning once again.